 ARTICLE 30 - MODIFICATION

 No changes, amendments, or modifications of any of the terms and/or conditions of this Agreement shall be valid unless reduced to writing and signed by the Parties to this Agreement.
-Changes to Schedule A, the Scope of Services, in this Agreement shall not be binding, and no payment shall be due in connection therewith, unless prior to the performance of any such Services, the President of the UCEDA, executes an Addendum, Amendment or Change Order to this Agreement.
+Changes to Schedule A, the Scope of Services, in this Agreement shall not be binding, and no payment shall be due in connection therewith, unless prior to the performance of any such Services, both Parties, executes an Addendum, Amendment or Change Order to this Agreement.
 The aforesaid Addendum, Amendment or Change Order shall specifically set forth the scope of such extra or additional services, the amount of compensation, and the extension of time for performance, if any, for any such extra or additional services.
 Unless otherwise specifically provided for therein, the provisions of this Agreement shall apply with full force and effect to the terms and conditions contained in such Addendum, Amendment or Change Order.

 ARTICLE 31 - HEADINGS AND DEFINED TERMS